Grounds

 At the far end of the property (far enough to keep the noise out of the ears of those living in the house), is the squab coop.
 It is just used for storage today, but up until the 1950s it was used for to harvest pigeons and their eggs, which were used to eat, sell, and barter.

-The Haunted Summer Kitchen
+The Summer Kitchen - now a Cottage!